-Good article linked at the end on Vermont’s market saturation from someone who has been a vendor at some of these markets.
-There is no question that these very real concerns from vendors must be addressed and soon.
+The article from the title of this post is linked at the end and focuses on Vermont’s market “saturation” from someone who has been a vendor at some of these markets.
+There is no question that these very real concerns from vendors must be addressed and addressed soon.
 However, I think that more attention could be paid to the details and challenges of building new food systems by this author in this piece.
-The “new” market idea works best when a market is not organized as just another purely consumer activity but instead designed and actively managed as a community activity that reactivates the town square vibe and rewards its ecological mindset.
-(And that means everyone must honor the town square role, including competing market vendors.)
+The market idea works best when it is designed and actively managed as a community activity that reactivates the town square vibe and rewards its ecological mindset and cannot just be judged for its increase or decrease in sales.
+And that means everyone must honor the town square role, including competing market vendors.
 Let me elaborate:

-First, I hope most of us really don’t think we have reached saturation and cannot find a way to bring the 95% of those who don’t yet shop for local food regularly, and don’t think we can’t encourage more producers to provide it even if it means some different organizing tactics.
-I can certainly see how existing vendors and some long time organizers may have that opinion but as advocates, I say let’s dig a little deeper.
-This also includes longtime vendors of markets, many of whom have become comfortable in their spot and with their regular shoppers and spend less time than they should thinking about newer visitors to markets (notice the lack of prices or details on the farm’s story at many booths as possible indicators) or in assisting in the growth of the market organization once market sales arrive at a sustained level.
+First, I hope most of us really don’t think we have reached saturation and cannot find a way to bring the 99%-95% of those who don’t yet shop for local food regularly.
+I also hope most of us don’t think we can’t encourage more producers to provide it even if it means some different organizing tactics and infrastructure choices.
+I say let’s dig a little deeper.
+This includes longtime vendors of markets, many of whom have become comfortable in their spot and with their regular shoppers and as a result, spend less time than they should thinking about newer visitors to markets (notice the lack of prices or details on the farm’s story at many booths as possible indicators) or in assisting in the growth of the market organization once market sales arrive at a sustained level.

 Included in that is the necessary redesign of the market manager job, which in the last decade has seen the need for a whole bunch of new skills and to-dos for the market day that keeps them from the deep customer service and the spot analysis that previous generations could do.
 Yet: